Doctor of Philosophy in Occupational Science (Ph.D.)

 Our Blueprint for Translational Research

-By enrolling in our Ph.D. program, you will be immersed in cutting-edge translational research using a methodology our faculty has been refining over the past 15 years.
+By enrolling in our Ph.D. program, you will be immersed in cutting-edge translational research using a methodology our faculty has been refining for nearly 20 years.
 This blueprint was developed based on research related to well elders and persons with spinal cord injury, and it begins with studying a problem for which one eventually intends to develop an intervention.
 Results of the qualitative work then inform the intervention design.
 In the next step, efficacy and cost-effectiveness studies, employing randomized clinical trials and theory, are performed.
-In the final stages the mechanisms hypothesized to mediate outcomes are tested in order to build theory using sophisticated statistical procedures.
-Within the USC Ph.D. program, students can explore a rich mix of methodologies, such as measurement of biomarkers, fMRI, utilization of a digital laboratory for analysis of videotape and narrative data, and large randomized trial designs.
+In the final stages, the mechanisms hypothesized to mediate outcomes are tested in order to build theory using sophisticated statistical procedures.
+Within the USC Ph.D. program, students can explore a rich mix of methodologies, such as measurement of biomarkers, fMRI, utilization of a digital laboratory for analysis of videotape and narrative data and large randomized trial designs.